varajala/microtest/docs/tools.md

 ### Temporary Directory

-Microtest provides a slightly extended version of tempfile.TemporaryDirectory.
+Microtest provides a slightly extended version of **tempfile.TemporaryDirectory**.
 It allows to populate the directory easily and remove all of its contents without removing the actual directory.

-See [https://docs.python.org/3/library/tempfile.html#tempfile.TemporaryDirectory](https://docs.python.org/3/library/tempfile.html#tempfile.TemporaryDirectory) for more info on the tempfile.TemporaryDirectory and its usage.
+See [https://docs.python.org/3/library/tempfile.html#tempfile.TemporaryDirectory](https://docs.python.org/3/library/tempfile.html#tempfile.TemporaryDirectory) for more info on the **tempfile.TemporaryDirectory** and its usage.

-The microtest TemporaryDirectory offers the same methods and properties as the tempfile.TemporaryDirectory but adds the following methods and properties:
+The microtest TemporaryDirectory offers the same methods and properties as the **tempfile.TemporaryDirectory** but adds the following methods and properties:

 ```python